Plan your visit with the help of knowledgeable park rangers and the city's concierge staff.

 Get up close to the real Liberty Bell.
 There are also exhibits and a video presentation.

-This marvel of Greek Revival architecture houses over 150 portraits of politicians, explorers, and society leaders.
+Visit this marvel of Greek Revival architecture that houses over 150 portraits of politicians, explorers, and society leaders.

 Presidents Washington and Adams both lived at this site in the 1790s.
 The exhibits examine liberty and slavery - in homes and a nation.